evcoreas/Blog-App/README.md

 ```
 ./mongod
 ```
-Now open a new terminal windown and go into the BlogApp folder:
+Now open a new terminal window and go into the BlogApp folder:
 ```
 cd BlogApp
 ```